Asymptotics of scalar waves on long-range asymptotically Minkowski spaces: Introduction

 In this paper we analyze the full compound asymptotics of solutions to the scalar wave equation on long-range non-trapping Lorentzian scattering manifolds.
 This class of Lorentzian scattering manifolds, introduced in~\cite{radfielddecay}, includes short-range perturbations of the Minkowski spacetimes as well as a broad class of rather different spacetimes that admit a compactification analogous to the spherical compactification of Minkowski space.
 In this paper we extend these results to the more physically meaningful setting of \emph{long-range} perturbations of gravitational type: this entails adding a term to our metric that involves a constant Bondi mass.
 We analyze the compound asymptotics of scalar waves near the boundary at infinity.
 The most interesting region for this expansion is near the boundary of the light cone, where we obtain a full understanding of the asymptotics via an appropriately scaled blow-up; the \emph{front face} of this blow-up, i.e., the new boundary face obtained by introduction of polar coordinates, is $\scri^+$, the null infinity of our spacetime.
 We analyze the Friedlander radiation field, which is given by the restriction of the rescaled solution to $\scri^+$; in particular we find as in~\cite{radfielddecay} that the asymptotics of the radiation field in the ``time-delay'' parameter (given by $s=2(t-r)$ in Minkowski space and subtler here owing to long-range effects) are determined by the resonance poles of an associated Laplace-like operator for an asymptotically hyperbolic metric on the ``cap'' in the sphere at infinity reached by forward limits of time-like geodesics.
 Among the main differences of the construction here and that used for the short-range case in \cite{radfielddecay} is the necessity of a change of $\CI$ structure on the compactified spacetime, prior to the radiation field blow-up, in order to construct the correct $\scri^+.$

-In particular, in the following theorem, the variable $s$ is analogous to the ``lapse function'' $2(t-r)$ in Euclidean space; in the long-range case it is given instead by here the logarithmic correction has a coefficient, denoted $m,$ related to the long-range asymptotics permitted in our spacetimes.
-The geometric hypotheses of the theorem are spelled out in detail in Section~\ref{sec:long-range-scatt} below, and indeed we will restate the theorem in a more precise fashion there. \begin{theorem} Let $(M,g)$ be a non-trapping Lorentzian scattering manifold, and let
+In particular, in the following theorem, the variable $s$ is analogous to the ``lapse function'' $2(t-r)$ in Euclidean space; in the long-range case it is given instead by

+here the logarithmic correction has a coefficient, denoted $m,$ related to the long-range asymptotics permitted in our spacetimes.
+The geometric hypotheses of the theorem are spelled out in detail in Section~\ref{sec:long-range-scatt} below, and indeed we will restate the theorem in a more precise fashion in Section~\ref{sec:radiation-field-blow}. \begin{theorem} Let $(M,g)$ be a non-trapping Lorentzian scattering manifold, and let